B.T. in Applied Technology

 The Bachelor of Technology in Applied Technology program consists of 43 hours in general education, 30 hours (minimum) in a technical specialty, 40 hours in the professional program core, and 7 hours of electives.

-The Applied Technology option is designed to provide educational opportunities for individuals who possess an Associate in Applied Science degree or equivalent military experience and need additional education in order to perform job requirements or to advance their professional careers.
+The Applied Technology❖ option is designed to provide educational opportunities for individuals who possess an Associate in Applied Science degree or equivalent military experience and need additional education in order to perform job requirements or to advance their professional careers.
+View Roadmap

 The Bureau of Labor Statistics reports that employment of information security analysts is projected to grow 32 percent from 2018 to 2028, which is much faster than the average for all occupations.
-Demand for information security analysts is expected to continue to increase, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks, and median annual wage was $99,730 in May 2019.
+Demand for information security analysts is expected to continue to increase, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks.

 Network administration skills will include: